publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schII/m__us_usc_t15_s2652.md

     (a) __Appointment__

-        The Administrator shall appoint an Asbestos Ombudsman, who shall carry out the duties described in subsection (b) of this section.
+        The Administrator shall appoint an Asbestos Ombudsman, who shall carry out the duties described in subsection (b).

     (b) __Duties__